datatrails/datatrails-samples/archivist_samples/software_bill_of_materials/README.md

 A SoftwarePackage represents the published version history of the evolving Software Bill of Materials for a product line.

-This Python class makes it easy to manage SBOM distribution in RKVST and publish the [NTIA minimum required SBOM information](https://www.ntia.gov/report/2021/minimum-elements-software-bill-materials-sbom "NTIA recommendations") for your own SBOMs, regardless of how you generated them.
+This Python class makes it easy to manage SBOM distribution in DataTrails and publish the [NTIA minimum required SBOM information](https://www.ntia.gov/report/2021/minimum-elements-software-bill-materials-sbom "NTIA recommendations") for your own SBOMs, regardless of how you generated them.

 ### Creating a new SoftwarePackage